lancenacabuan/Shaliah/README.md

 ## Introduction

-The identity of Jesus Christ–whether He is to be understood as God incarnate or as a uniquely anointed human Messiah–lies at the heart of Christian theology and has been a subject of intense debate throughout church history.
+The identity of Jesus Christ – whether He is to be understood as God incarnate or as a uniquely anointed human Messiah – lies at the heart of Christian theology and has been a subject of intense debate throughout church history.
 Two prominent and opposing viewpoints can be identified.
 On one side stands the **church-traditional Trinitarian**